Zerschranzer/arch-gaming-setup/README.md

 ### 1. arch-auto-installer.sh

-A user-friendly, interactive Bash script for automating Arch Linux installation.
+A user-friendly, interactive Bash script for automating the installation of an Arch Linux base system.

 #### Key Features:
 - Interactive keyboard layout and locale selection